 Meeting with your employees frequently can give you the opportunity to review your staff’s progress and see how they’ve met their individual goals.
 Regular meetings give you the chance to identify any areas where your employees may need support or if there are any roadblocks that need to be addressed.

-Regular two-way communication also gives you the chance to recognise your team members’ achievements, which will do wonders for morale.
+Regular two-way communication and collaboration also gives you the chance to recognise your team members’ achievements, which will do wonders for morale.
 Failing to acknowledge employee successes, on the other hand, can be seriously demotivating, and even lead to a disenfranchised workforce.

 3) Be prepared for mistakes